nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 #### 4.1.2 Server registration

 In order for the client to resolve the server endpoint it should look up the services in the custodians DID document under the `service` section.
-Endpoints there can be URLs or DIDs which resolve to other DID documents which the correct URL.
-A service COULD contain multiple named endpoints and MUST contain a single endpoint listed as `auth` .
+Endpoints there can be URLs or DID identifiers which resolve to other DID documents which the correct URL.
+A service COULD contain multiple named endpoints and MUST contain a single endpoint that refers to a service with type `auth`.

 Example of the custodians DID document:
 ```json